-Boston University Center for Computing & Data Sciences Center
+Boston University Center for Computing & Data Sciences, Boston, MA

-The Green Engineer is the Sustainable Design Consultant and Energy Modeler for this 345,000 SF new academic facility for Boston University, that will accomodate the university's mathematics, statistics, and computer science programs.
-Designed to be at the forefront of sustainability, the project is targeting LEED NC v4 Platinum and Net Zero Emissions.
-Upon completion in 2022, it will be Boston’s largest, fossil-fuel-free building.
+The Green Engineer is the Sustainable Design Consultant and Energy Modeler for this 345,000 SF new academic facility for Boston University.
+The Center accommodates Boston University's mathematics, statistics, and computer science programs.
+Designed by KPMB Architects to be at the forefront of sustainability, the project achieved LEED NC v4 Platinum and is Net Zero Emissions.
+As of completion in 2023, it is Boston’s largest, fossil-fuel-free building.
 Photography: Courtesy of and ©Boston University, Janice Checchio.

-The Computing & Data Sciences Center combines the use of 100% renewable energy with an all-electric design and an aggressive approach to operational carbon reduction to achieve net zero emissions and a zero carbon footprint.
-The design utilizes geothermal energy - the most energy efficient heating system available - and a high efficiency heat exchanger to maximize the energy extraction of the ground source heat pumps.
-31 geothermal wells of closed loop boreholes that extend 1500' below ground (more than the average 600') are part of the systems design.
+The Center for Computing & Data Sciences combines the use of 100% renewable energy with an all-electric design and an aggressive approach to operational carbon reduction to achieve net zero emissions and a zero carbon footprint.
+The design utilizes geothermal energy - the most energy efficient heating system available - and innovative, high efficiency concentric heat exchangers to maximize the energy extraction of the ground source heat pumps.
+31 geothermal wells of closed loop boreholes that extend 1500' below ground (more than the average 600') are part of the ground source heat system design.
 No combustion is necessary to operate this fossil-fuel-free building.
 The building envelope uses diagonal louver facades and sawtooth blade facades, that are triple-glazed and double e-coated to achieve a .21 U-value.

-The design utilizes the following energy conservation measures (ECMs): diagonal louvers and “sawtooth” shading fins; triple-pane glazing; reduced interior lighting through the use of high efficiency LED fixtures; geothermal water to water heat pumps; active chilled beams; dedicated outdoor air system with high efficiency energy recovery; and low flow plumbing fixtures.
+The design of the Center utilizes the following energy conservation measures (ECMs): diagonal louvers and “sawtooth” facade shading fins; triple-pane, double e-coated glazing; reduced interior lighting through the use of high efficiency LED fixtures; geothermal water to water heat pumps; active chilled beams; dedicated outdoor air system (DOAS) with high efficiency energy recovery; and low flow plumbing fixtures.
 In addition, the building is raised 1.25' above ground level to enhance its resiliency.